Ariana Grande Pronounced Her Last Name Differently When She Was Growing Up, Find Out Why

 — Buji (@BujicaBogdan) August 18, 2018

 Meanwhile, Ariana’s newly released Sweetener is driving fans wild.
-Rolling Stone described it as “hard-bitten Southern hip-hop” and described all of the trap playbook tricks that she uses in her tracks, including “God Is a Woman.”
+Rolling Stone described it as “hard-bitten Southern hip-hop,” and described all of the trap playbook tricks that she uses in her tracks, including “God Is a Woman.”
 Billboard also only had praises for the album, calling it one of her most uplifting albums, which they credit to Pharrell Williams.
 He was brought on as producer and co-writer, who introduced an R&B edge to her music.